 Review & Approval of the Special Provisions

 Special provisions that have been created by making modifications according to the instructions that are provided within the special provision boiler plate (information in orange italics within parenthesis) do not require review and approval from the technical resource and state specifications engineer.
-However, the traffic-roadway section will do a courtesy review if requested.
+However, the traffic engineering section will do a courtesy review if requested.

 Special provisions that have modifications that fall outside of the instructions that are provided within the special provision boiler plate (e.g., revisions shown in Figure 19-4) require review and concurrence of the technical resource and the state specifications engineer.